agasready/gunbound_launcher/README.md

 GunBound Launcher
 A Python-based launcher for GunBound, offering account management, memory patching, file updates, and display mode configuration.
-Inspired by and built with reference to jglim/gunbound-launcher..
+This project is inspired by and builds upon jglim/gunbound-launcher.
 Features

 Account Management: Save, load, and delete encrypted credentials in Launcher.ini.